 Prior to joining Dorsey, Alison served in the Obama Administration, most recently, as a Senior Policy Advisor at the U.S. Department of the Interior, where she advised on gaming, land transactions, and legislative matters.
 She also served as a Senior Director of Cabinet Affairs at The White House coordinating communications, policy and logistics and managing issues that involve multiple federal agencies.
 These roles gave Alison a unique perspective into federal agency operations, organization, and decision making.

-Alison previously served as Legislative Assistant to Senator Heidi Heitkamp (D-ND) in the areas of Indian affairs, education, and telecommunications.
-She began her federal government service as a Staff Attorney at the National Indian Gaming Commission.
+Alison previously served as Legislative Assistant to U.S. Senator Heidi Heitkamp (D-ND) in the areas of Indian affairs, education, and telecommunications.
+She frequently encountered matters involving congressional oversight of federal programs.

 Alison is an enrolled member of the Pokagon Band of Potawatomi Indians located in Michigan and Indiana.